osp709/bnk-wizard/README.md

 # bnk-wizard
-BNKWizard is a Python Application to edit BNK sound files for games
+BNKWizard is an application to edit BNK sound files for games